icub-tech-iit/documentation/docs/icub_operating_systems/other-machines/generic-machine.md

 # _Optional_ - install nVidia video drivers

-!!! note
+!!! warning "in case of iCub dedicated server"
     Skip this step in case of [iCub Dedicated Server](icub-server-from-scratch.md)

-1. Check if you have nvidia hardware
+1. Check if you have nVidia hardware

 `sudo ubuntu-drivers devices`

 and check the command output.
-In case of nvidia hardare you should see somthing like the following example
+In case of nVidia hardware you should see somthing like the following example

 ```
 == /sys/devices/pci0000:00/0000:00:01.0/0000:01:00.0 ==